Pat McCoy (baseball): Colorado Rockies

-Cleveland Indians

-On February 17, 2017, McCoy signed a minor league deal with the Cleveland Indians.
-He was released on April 4, 2017.
+On June 19, 2016, McCoy was traded to the Colorado Rockies and assigned to the Triple-A Albuquerque Isotopes.
+He made 22 appearances out of the bullpen for the Triple–A Albuquerque Isotopes, struggling to a 6.35 ERA with 19 strikeouts across 22 2/3 innings pitched.
+McCoy elected free agency following the season on November 7.

 Southern Maryland Blue Crabs

+On February 17, 2017, McCoy signed a minor league contract with the Cleveland Indians organization.
+He was released prior to the start of the season on April 4.

 On May 12, 2017, McCoy signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
-He was released on July 20, 2017.
+In 11 starts for the team, he logged a 2–5 record and 4.76 ERA with 38 strikeouts across 62 1/3 innings pitched.
+McCoy was released on July 20.

 Generales de Durango

 On March 7, 2018, McCoy signed with the Generales de Durango of the Mexican League.
-He was released on May 4, 2018.
+In 15 games for the Generales, he struggled to a 6.08 ERA with 7 strikeouts over 13 1/3 innings pitched.
+McCoy was released by Durango on May 4.

 York Revolution

 On May 18, 2018, McCoy signed with the York Revolution of the Atlantic League of Professional Baseball.
-He was released on July 13, 2018.
+He was released on July 13.

 Sugar Land Skeeters

 On July 16, 2018, McCoy signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-McCoy announced his retirement on August 2, 2018.
+McCoy announced his retirement from professional baseball on August 2.